leomeyer/Arducom/src/slave/hello-world/README.md

 Compiling and uploading
 -----------------------

 Change into the hello-world folder and check the Makefile.
 Make sure that you have set the correct BOARD_TAG ("uno" by default).
-If RTC and/or SD card are not present, the sketch will automatically disable the respective functions.
+For an Arduino Mega, try "mega" for a 1280 model and "mega2560" for a 2560 model.

+If you want to use an SD card shield, check the following line in hello-world.ino and adjust the pin number if necessary:

+	#define SDCARD_CHIPSELECT		4

+If you are using an RTC of type DS1307 you can enable it using the following macro:

+	#define USE_DS1307

+You can enable both RTC and SD card.
+The sketch will try to detect whether they are in fact present and disable unneeded Arducom commands.
+However, with some transport methods flash ROM usage will exceed an Uno's limit (about 32 kB).
+You would have to use an Arduino Mega or disable e. g. the RTC.

 Build the sketch: